 The Governor’s Accessibility Plan and School Disability Scheme outline future plans for increasing provision for children with disabilities.
 School policies are available from the school office.

-Parents may state their preference as to which nursery class, school or centre they would like their child to attend in the years leading up to the child’s fifth birthday.
+Parents can apply to Yewtree Primary School for a place in the Nursery class to start in the September after their third birthday.
 However, if there are not enough places available, places will be allocated in the following order of priority:

-2) Children who have a sibling at the school at the time of application, unless the sibling is in the last year of the normal age-range of the school.
-Note: the ‘normal age range’ is the designated range for which the school provides.
+1) Children who have a sibling at the school at the time of application, unless the sibling is in the last year of the normal age range of the school i.e. is in year 6.

-3) Any other children.
-If more children qualify under a particular rule than there are places available, a tiebreak will be used by applying the next rule to those children.
-If more children qualify under criterion 2 than there are places available, priority will be given to those who live nearest to the nursery as measured in a straight line.
+2) Priority will then be given to those who live nearest to the nursery as measured in a straight line.
 Where there is a need for a tie-breaker where two different addresses measure the same distance from a school, in the case of a block of flats for example, the lower door number will be deemed nearest as logically this will be on the ground floor and therefore closer.
 If there are two identical addresses of separate applicants, the tie break will be random.
+Yewtree Primary School will use parent reception distance checker.
+A place in Yewtree Primary School Nursery does not guarantee a place in Reception.
+Parents must apply to Hertfordshire County Council for a Reception place in their chosen school.

 Click Below for Nursery Admissions Policy and Application Form